 You’ve made it this far, so by now you’ve probably noticed that my blog isn’t about exotic vacations to far off destinations that can only be dreamed of.
 It’s not filled with flawless models on sandy beaches gazing into the sunset.
 It’s not about straw huts that are built right into the ocean (but how cool are those, right!?)
 There won’t be any of that here.
 We are real.

 This blog is me.
 It’s my Husband.
-There’s probably a dog running around somewhere, too.
+It’s that dog that keepings hanging around here, too.
 It’s us, driving in my Corolla (or a slightly newer, but equally luxurious rental Corolla) driving down the open road, exploring places off the beaten path, and learning about the history of the world from the very places it happened.
 It’s a couple of average people passionate about the National Parks, and about Exploring Hometowns, and about seeing the world without blowing our entire life’s savings.
 We’re here to help you, the one with the life that you’ve built from the ground up.
 The one who can’t just pack up and disappear for three months.
 The one who wants to work hard but wants to reward that hard work with a much-deserved vacation.
 This blog is for the real travelers.

 That’s you, right?
 I mean, you’re still reading this, so I’ll take that as a yes.
 So now that we’ve gotten that out of the way, here’s what you need to know about us:

 My Husband, Jason, and I are on a quest to see all 61 National Parks.
-We caught the bug when we visited our second National Park together and said, “Hey, this is kind of cool, right?
+We caught the bug when we visited our second National Park together and one of us realized, “.. this is kind of cool, right?
 We should do more of this.”